paulipa/sico-wiki/rules-and-requirements.md

 - **Corporation has full autonomy over themselves** including the ability to join an alliance in EVE.
 Only the partner corporation entity will be part of the community and the other alliance members the corporation has joined will be treated as neutral entities.

 ## Neutral partner
-A flexible partnership level that does not use standing to limit pvp engagements.
-Requires more management work from leadership to prevent any stategic operations against other community partner corporations.
+A flexible partnership level that does not use standing to limit PvP engagements.
+Requires more management work from leadership to prevent any strategic operations against other community partner corporations.

 ### Perks
 - Eligible for base services
-- Neutral standings allow engageing on other comunity members during roams
+- Neutral standings allow engaging on other community members during roams
 - Full autonomy

 ### Requirements
 - [General Partner Member Requirements](https://wiki.silentcoalition.com/en/rules-and-requirements#general-partner-member-requirements) are applied
 - [General Partner Corporation Requirements](https://wiki.silentcoalition.com/en/rules-and-requirements#general-partner-corporation-requirements) are applied
 - [Proof of activity](https://wiki.silentcoalition.com/en/rules-and-requirements#proof-of-activity) is required
-- Mimimum of 30 actitive real players
+- Minimum of 30 active real players
 - **Corporation will be set to +0** and is required to keep +0 standings on other community partner corporations
 - Corporation needs to update each coalition standing change on corporation level and keep the standings updated.
 - Corporation is allowed to shoot at other coalition members in PVP roams as well as to get shot by other coalition members.
-- Corporation is not allowed to take advantage of its coalition memebrship in order to plan hostile pvp actions against other coalition entities regardless of the standings.
+- Corporation is not allowed to take advantage of its coalition membership in order to plan hostile PvP actions against other coalition entities regardless of the standings.
 You are not allowed to plot ganks or intercept fleets hosted from any other coalition entities in any way.
 - Corporation is not allowed to siege any structures that a partner corporation (regardless of standing) has classified as a strategic structure.
 - Corporation must have a clear goal and preferably a unique goal for their corporation compared to other coalition corporations.
 - Corporation can decide on their own if they want to hold structures under their own corporation (to be war eligible or not).
 - Corporation has full autonomy over themselves including the ability to join an alliance in EVE.
-Only the corporation that is a affiliated member entity will be part of the community and the other alliance members the corporation has joined will be treated as neutral entities.
+Only the corporation that is an affiliated member entity will be part of the community and the other alliance members the corporation has joined will be treated as neutral entities.

 ## Alliance Partner | Silent Company
 Corporations who want to fly under the banner of the Silent Company alliance and do not seek to take part in any wars may join the Silent Company alliance.
 Joining the alliance reduces the amount of work required for setting channel access and standings.

 > Corporations in the entry level alliance are not allowed to hold any structures under their corporations.
 The entry level alliance will never be eligible for war.
-If this rules is broken and a corporation anchors any structures making the alliance venerable for wars the corporation will be removed without any warning.
+If this rule is broken and a corporation anchors any structures making the alliance venerable for wars the corporation will be removed without any warning.
 It is the responsibility of the CEO to make sure that regular members are unable to anchor structures.
 {.is-danger}

 > Corporations in the entry alliance will need to keep the setting to reject all structure transfers on at all times.